kennethlove/django-middle-management/README.md

 # Django Middle Management

-It's usually a bad idea to connect to production servers to run one-off or maintenance commands.
-There may not be any auditing, commands and payloads can have mistakes, and a rogue developer could get away with almost anything.
-With `django-middle-management`, though, you don't have to allow shell access so your headaches are reduced.
+It's usually a bad idea to connect to production servers to run one-off or repetitive maintenance commands.
+There may not be any auditing, commands and payloads can easily have mistakes, and a rogue developer could get away with almost anything.
+With `django-middle-management`, though, you don't have to allow shell access to your production servers while still being able to run commands on them.

 This is a small library that makes it possible to securely and remotely execute Django management commands via `POST` requests.
 Commands must be merged into your code base